Cleveland: Geography

-Cityscapes

 Architecture

 Cleveland's downtown architecture is diverse.
 Many of the city's government and civic buildings, including City Hall, the Cuyahoga County Courthouse, the Cleveland Public Library, and Public Auditorium, are clustered around the open Cleveland Mall and share a common neoclassical architecture.
 They were built in the early 20th century as the result of the 1903 Group Plan.
-They constitute one of the most complete examples of City Beautiful design in the United States.
+They constitute one of the most complete examples of City Beautiful design in the U.S.

-Completed in 1927 and dedicated in 1930 as part of the Cleveland Union Terminal complex, the Terminal Tower was the tallest building in North America outside New York City until 1964 and the tallest in the city until 1991.
-It is a prototypical Beaux-Arts skyscraper.
-The two newer skyscrapers on Public Square, Key Tower (currently the tallest building in Ohio) and the 200 Public Square, combine elements of Art Deco architecture with postmodern designs.
-Cleveland's architectural treasures also include the Cleveland Trust Company Building, completed in 1907 and renovated in 2015 as a downtown Heinen's supermarket, and the Cleveland Arcade (sometimes called the Old Arcade), a five-story arcade built in 1890 and renovated in 2001 as a Hyatt Regency Hotel.
+Completed in 1927 and dedicated in 1930 as part of the Cleveland Union Terminal complex, the Terminal Tower is a prototypical Beaux-Arts skyscraper.
+It was the tallest building in North America outside New York City until 1964 and the tallest in the city until 1991.
+Key Tower (the tallest building in Ohio) and 200 Public Square combine elements of Art Deco architecture with postmodern designs.
+The city's latest major skyscraper – the Sherwin-Williams Headquarters – was completed in 2024.

-Running east from Public Square through University Circle is Euclid Avenue, which was known for its prestige and elegance as a residential street.
-In the late 1880s, writer Bayard Taylor described it as "the most beautiful street in the world".
-Known as "Millionaires' Row", Euclid Avenue was world-renowned as the home of such major figures as John D. Rockefeller, Mark Hanna, and John Hay.
+Running east from Public Square through University Circle is Euclid Avenue, which was known as "Millionaires' Row" for its prestige and elegance as a residential street.
+In the late 1880s, writer Bayard Taylor described it as "the most beautiful street in the world."

-Cleveland's landmark ecclesiastical architecture includes the historic Old Stone Church in downtown Cleveland and the onion domed St. Theodosius Russian Orthodox Cathedral in Tremont, along with myriad ethnically inspired Roman Catholic churches.